OpenSDN-io/docs/opensdn-feature-architecture-guide/ceilometer-configuring.rst

 Ceilometer collection process is sometimes referred to as “metering”.
 The Ceilometer service provides data that can be used by platforms that provide metering, tracking, billing, and similar services.
-This topic describes how to configure the Ceilometer service for Tungsten Fabric.
+This topic describes how to configure the Ceilometer service for OpenSDN.

 Overview
 --------

-Tungsten Fabric Release 2.20 and later supports the OpenStack Ceilometer service, on the OpenStack Juno release on Ubuntu 14.04.1 LTS.
+OpenSDN Release 2.20 and later supports the OpenStack Ceilometer service, on the OpenStack Juno release on Ubuntu 14.04.1 LTS.

 The prerequisites for installing Ceilometer are: